devops329/devops/instruction/statusReporting/statusReporting.md

 1. **Respond quickly**: Detect and correct failure as rapidly as you can.
 1. **Communicate**: Let your customer know what is going on and that you have it under control.

 No product is ever going to be completely free of defects.
 You want to do everything within reason to minimize their impact on the customer, but there comes a point where the investment is not worth the return.
 That is where **Communication** comes in.
 The worst thing you can do is let your customer find out weeks after an incident from a news, or a social media feed, that you suffered an outage, lost data, or were hacked.
-You want to react to a problem before you customers report it and already have a message automatically generated that conveys confidence in your ability to address the issue.
+You want to react to a problem before your customers report it and already have a message automatically generated that conveys confidence in your ability to address the issue.

 ## status.mydomain.com